NaevaTheCat/corroboree/documentation.md

 chunks according to the rules set by the season (or the date being inside the last minute period) such that each chunk represents the best attempt at a whole week.
-The `BookingCartPeriod`s are then tested a to determine what rooms are impossible to book during that period (because there are no legal bookings that would allow that room) and this is used to generate a selection of rooms that can be booked for the entire date range.
+The `BookingCartPeriod`s are then tested to determine what rooms are impossible to book during that period (because there are no legal bookings that would allow that room) and this is used to generate a selection of rooms that can be booked for the entire date range.